jython/book/chapter18.rst

             <url-pattern>/AddToPage</url-pattern>
         </servlet-mapping>
     </web-app>

+Note that when using the PyServlet implementation you should exclude those portions in the *web.xml* above that are used for the object factory implementation.
+The PyServlet mapping can be contained within the *web.xml* in both implementations without issue.
 That's it, now you can deploy the application to your Google App Engine development environment and it should run without any issues.
 You can also choose to deploy to anoter web server to test for compatability if you wish.
 You can deploy directly to the cloud by right-clicking the application and choosing the "Deploy to App Engine" option.

 Using Eclipse
 -------------